MicrosoftDocs/fabric-docs/docs/data-science/r-library-management.md

 ## R library management in Workspace settings

 Under the Workspace settings, you can find the Workspace level library management portal: Workspace setting → Data engineering → Library management.
-Currently R only support custom
+Currently R only support custom libraries in workspace settings.

-[!NOTE]
+> [!NOTE]
-- Only Workspace admin has permission to update the workspace level settings.
+>- Only Workspace admin has permission to update the workspace level settings.
-- Managing R feed libraries in workspace settings is currently not supported.
+>- Managing R feed libraries in workspace settings is currently not supported.

 ### Manage Workspace packages
 You can install your custom R packages, that is,_.tar.gz_ in Workspace library management portal.